What is a Dedicated Support Engineer? Top 3 qualities to find the best DSE

 That is why you need your DSE to be an expert who has more than a superficial knowledge about your business technology.

-Your DSE should have a fundemental understanding of how computer systems work, how operating systems are built, the differences between them, and how to build one from scratch.
+Your DSE should have a fundamental understanding of how computer systems work, how operating systems are built, the differences between them, and how to build one from scratch.

 In short, you need your DSE to be a Computer Science Engineer, who can deep dive into a problem and resolve the issue with or without docs.